 The Library is located in the Esmond Station Regional Park.
 Given the historical importance of the area, this name honors Vail’s past, present, and future.

 This location honors the region not only in name, but through public artwork created by local metal artist, Troy Neiman.
-The artwork—a 45-foot-long screen cut from steel plate—features a timeline of Vail history, local culture, and desert plants and animals.
+The artwork, entitled Pages of History—a 45-foot-long screen cut from steel plate—features a timeline of Vail history, local culture, and desert plants and animals.

 The 8,000-9,000 square foot library, designed by BWS Architects, features a meeting room that opens to the outdoors and movable shelving and furniture to create flexible spaces that can be adjusted to meet the needs of customers.
 Furnishings promote community gathering and provide a sense of neighborhood living.
 Connected by trailhead to the Esmond Station Regional Park, the building is within walking distance of Empire High School and Esmond Station K-8.